oannab/BasicAlgorithmsUdacity/7/7_Trie_Httprouter.md

 - SC is O(n), n is no of children nodes created

 **RouteTrie Class**

+* init()
+- - TC is O(1), constant sice it only initializes the storage dictionary for the the childredn and the handler attribute of a node

 * insert()
 - traverse each segment of given path. check if it exists. if exits, add handler to the last node on the segment.
 - if not, create new RouteTrieNode node and assign it a handler.